Anthropology (2022 - 2024)

 A degree in anthropology is awarded with honors to selected anthropology majors who apply for admission to the program through the DUS during their junior year.
 Honors program candidates are expected to meet all the requirements for the program and to maintain an overall grade point average of 3.65 and an average of 3.65 in the major.
 Candidates for the honors program must complete a total of ten 4-point courses (40 points) in anthropology, including the two-semester research/thesis writing sequence, Honors Research I (ANTH-UA 950) and Honors Research II (ANTH-UA 951) taken in the senior year, plus at least one graduate course, typically taken in the junior or senior year.
 All of these courses count toward the major.

 Students must obtain permission from the director of undergraduate studies to register for the independent study courses ANTH-UA 997 or 998 (2 or 4 points per term; 6 or 8 points may be appropriate in exceptional cases).
-Independent study is an opportunity for students to work closely with a faculty advisor on a project related to their area of study.
+Independent study is an opportunity for students to work closely with a faculty adviser on a project related to their area of study.
 Students must choose a member of the faculty in their area of study with whom they have taken at least one anthropology course.
 After securing approval from a faculty member in writing, the student should see the director of undergraduate studies (DUS) in order to register for an independent study course.

-Independent study units can be applied towards the major and minor in anthropology and can fulfill one of the student's elective requirements, provided that the student earns a grade of at least C. A maximum of 8 units of independent study can be applied to the 36 units required for the major in Anthropology, and a maximum of 4 units of independent study can be applied to the 16 units required for the minor.
+Independent study units can be applied toward the major and minor in anthropology and can fulfill one of the student's elective requirements, provided that the student earns a grade of at least C. A maximum of 8 units of independent study can be applied to the 36 units required for the major in anthropology, and a maximum of 4 units of independent study can be applied to the 16 units required for the minor.

 Only anthropology majors who have the permission of the director of undergraduate studies may register for the internship courses ANTH-UA 980 or 981 (2 or 4 points per term).
 Internship credits cannot be applied toward the major.
 Internships are opportunities for students to gain practical work experience relevant to anthropology and are sponsored by selected institutions, agencies, and research laboratories.
 Internships are negotiated between the student, the internship sponsor, and a faculty member in anthropology who will supervise the internship.
 The expected time commitment for internships is 8 hours per week for 4 credits.

-On the internship form, which is available in the department office, the student will describe the intended internship, indicating how it is relevant to their academic training in anthropology.
+On the internship form, which is available in the department office, the student will describe the intended internship, indicating how it is relevant to his/her academic training in anthropology.
 The statement should also include an outline of the professional and educational duties and responsibilities of the student intern.
 The student, the department faculty, and the internship site sponsor will each sign the form, which the student will return to the department.

 The student will submit weekly or other periodic reports to her/his anthropology faculty supervisor describing the internship's activities and what she/he has learned.
 These reports will serve as self-assessments of the professional and educational component of the internship, and will contribute to the student's final grade.